languagetool-org/languagetool-org.github.io/tips-and-tricks.md

 You can pipe this to a file (add `> file` at the end of the line).
-To get part-of-speech tags as assigned by LanguageTool, simply write:
+To get part-of-speech tags as assigned by LanguageTool, use:

     java -jar languagetool-commandline.jar -l <language> -c <encoding> <file> >results.txt 2>tags.txt